thorcat/crosschain-website/docs/Affiliate Program.md

+---
+sidebar_label: Affiliate Program
+sidebar_position: 3
+---

-## Ever want to run your own exchange?
+### Ever want to run your own exchange?
 #### Now you can earn up to 80% of the fees charged at Crosschain.Quest by sharing an affiliate link.
 Crosschain.Quest is a fully client-side app so here’s how it works:<p>&nbsp;</p>